Wilhelman/Temple-Escape/docs/readme.md

 ## **Main core subsystems of the game**

 Our game code is structured in modules.
-The main module (called j1App.cpp) manage all the other modules calling in a loop its respective awake, preupdate, update, postupdte, cleanup that they share thorugh a base class j1Module.
+The main module (called j1App.cpp) manages all the other modules calling in a loop its respective awake, preupdate, update, postupdte, cleanup that they share thorugh a base class j1Module.
 Down below a basic scheme of this (some modules are missing) shows what has been explained:

 ![](code_scheme.JPG)